GSA/piv-guides/pages/template-2.md

 ## Create an Issue in GitHub

-When you have a topic for your new FICAM Guide, the next step is to create a new **Issue** in **GitHub** to discuss it.
-This will also give other contributors an opportunity to offer their insights and experience, which may help you with writing your guide.
+Once you have a topic for your new guide, a forked repo, branch, and page, the next step is to create a new **Issue** in GitHub to discuss your topic and ask for other community members to collaborate/contribute.
+Other collaborators/contributors************STOPPED HERE***** an opportunity to offer their insights and experience, which may help you with writing your guide.

 # Use the Guide Template